 Versatile payment processing is what makes CDGcommerce stand out among other restaurant payment processors on this list.
 This restaurant merchant services provider offers three subscription types to support restaurants of all sizes.
 Mom-and-pop restaurants with low sales volumes can get simple flat-rate pricing, while high-volume restaurants can get competitive interchange-plus transaction fees.

 CDGcommerce uses TSYS as its back-end processor.
-This network is compatible with hundreds of POS systems, including popular restaurant systems like TouchBistro, Revel, Lightspeed, Lavu, and Aloha.
+This network is compatible with hundreds of the best restaurant POS systems, including popular restaurant systems like TouchBistro, Revel, Lightspeed, Lavu, and Aloha.
 However, it says its preferred system is HarborTouch, followed by FuturePOS, POSitouch, and Restaurant Manager.
 You will also find PastePay, Vital, and Echo POS endorsed on the CDGCommerce website.

 Based on my restaurant credit card processing criteria, CDGcommerce earned 4.43 out of 5 (this provider doesn’t have user reviews on G2 or Capterra that I could find).